ostcar/vote-decrypt/README.md

 ## TODOs:

 * Fix the Stop method to hash the input instead of the output.
-* Fix more timing attacks.
-* Write a postgres storage backend.
 * Write errors messages as output.
 * Use the main key to encrypt the stored data (poll keys and poll hashes)